Know Your Common North Carolina Trees

 The trees are also prone to breaking and snapping during storms, making messes of yards and neighborhoods.
 If you’d like a Bradford Pear removed from your residential or commercial property, call the professionals at Blackhawk Tree Services to get the job done right.

 Crepe Myrtles are known for their smooth trunks and paper-thin sheets of bark.
 Their long-lasting flowers that bloom during summer make them popular trees for gardens and landscapes.
 In fact, most people love these trees because they are in bloom when not many other trees are, which garners them quite a bit of attention.
 Their crinkled flowers are similar to the texture of crepe paper (which is where the name comes from) and can range in color from white to purple to red.
 Crepe Myrtles are extremely tolerant of a wide variety of soils and conditions, though they do best in full sun and moist soil.

 If you plan to prune your Crepe Myrtle, it’s a good idea to take extra caution and call in the help of the experts.
 The team at Blackhawk Tree Services is adept at caring for these unique trees and we can keep your Crepe Myrtle properly pruned and looking great without causing any harm to the tree or your property.

 River Birch (Betula nigra)

-The river birch is a deciduous tree that can get up to 100 meters tall.
-It’s actually one of the few birch trees that grows down south.
-This is because it can handle the heat.
-The river birch can commonly be found in and around swamps and floodplains.
-Thus the name.
-You can always tell a river birch by its unique bark.
-The gray and brown bark peels away in thin, papery sheets.
+The River Birch is a deciduous tree that can grow up to 300 feet tall.
+It’s actually one of the few species of birch trees that grow in the south because of its unique ability to handle the heat, though it has also been known to deal well with moderate salt presence and even flooding for extended amounts of time.
+Commonly found in and around swamps and floodplains (hence the name), the River Birch can be identified by its unique gray and brown bark that peels away in thin, papery sheets.

 Magnolia (Magnoloa grandiflora)